dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 information to yourself.
 Asking someone to do this, in itself, usually implies that you think there is some higher purpose to your objectives, at best.
 Or it implies that you simply do not care that what you ask someone else to do is wrong.
-But it complicates the web of karma and distorts how we all see other people's actions.
+This complicates the web of karma and distorts how we all see other people's actions.
 It can lead to others being judged for sins they wouldn't commit if they had not been asked to.

-It can lead to others responding in kind to the person who committed the sin, instead of the person who drove the sin to become real.
+It can lead to others responding in kind to the person who committed the sin, instead of the person who drove the action or idea to become real.
 So who is responsible, in that case?
 It's a case of "an eye-for-an-eye by proxy" where someone was paid or asked or forced to commit some sin to another person or group, where that group responds in kind.
 I don't think there's any good answer to this, but again, it depends most on each individual's awareness of the situation, the actions of the others and, crucially, the intent of all involved.
 Did group B that responded know that the initial person that asked group A to injure them in some way?

 <a name="paradoxes-of-karma-justice-knowledge-and-intent" />